 Note, however, that the "Part-Load Performance" data will almost never be available on a manufacturer's web site.
 In the future, fully populated spreadsheets, including the part-load data, may be available for download from the RTUCC site.
 These will be provided to us from manufacturers for a selected set of rooftop units.
 But for now, leave this data set to NA or try out the feature using the test data that is provided with the sample spreadsheet.

 Steps for importing the spreadsheet data:

-After, pasting in the data, the cell background color for the "S/T Ratio" and the "Degradation Factor" controls will be a light yellow.
+After pasting in the data, the cell background color for the "S/T Ratio" and the "Degradation Factor" controls will be a light yellow.
 This is a warning that these controls are effectively disabled if the modeling process succeeds.
 The corresponding S/T model and degradation model are absolute and do not use these values.
-It's best to think of the values for these controls as backups that will be used if the corresponding part of the modeling process fails (or if insufficient data is provided).
-The report page will indicate which of the models have succeed.
+It is best to think of the values for these controls as backups that will be used if the corresponding part of the modeling process fails (or if insufficient data is provided).
+The report page will indicate which of the models have succeeded.
 Again, there will be corresponding warning messages for those that fail.

 All the other controls on the controls page are still active and can be changed by the user.
 Note that by unchecking the check box (also see step 3 above), you are then free to edit the nominal values for any of the parameters brought in by the spreadsheet (i.e., EER, net capacity, blower power, aux power, and condenser power).
 Re-checking the check box then brings back the nominal spreadsheet values and displays them on the control page.
 Note that the "Power" (top right) button (see help for the power fields) will act to uncheck this check box and set the the power fields to their default levels; re-checking the check box will again display the values from the spreadsheet.